gellertb97/passgen15/README.md

 - alpine
   - ash (is suitable substitute for bash)
 - debian
-  - ruby-ascii85 (substituting for basenc as it.. doesn't exist in coreutils??
+  - ruby-ascii85 (substituting for basenc as it.. doesn't exist in coreutils for debain??
 0.o?)
 - macOS:
   - brew